osks/pylyskom/README.md

 pylyskom was originally based on python-lyskom.
 The following files originates from python-lyskom: kom.py, komauxitems.py, aux-items.txt and make_komauxitems.
-Most of the changes since then comes from httpkom's use of kom.py, and pylyskom was created as an attempt to separate those changes from httpkom, so they could be used by others.
+Most of the changes since then comes from httpkom's use of kom.py.
+Pylyskom was created as an attempt to separate those changes from httpkom.

 The source code for pylyskom can be found at: https://github.com/osks/pylyskom